GoogleCloudPlatform/datashare-toolkit/api/README.md

 * Create a GKE cluster with Cloud Run enabled
 * Install additional Istio components required for Istio authorization
 * TODO - Install additional Letsencrypt components required to auto manage TLS certificates and HTTPS
+* Configure GKE Workload identity for the service
+* Deploy the service

 #### Create a GKE Cluster with Cloud Run enabled